 iOS 13 comes with cool new features and improvements, but like any other major iOS software update, it comes with its own set of problems.
 Some of our readers have reported that they’re facing Wi-Fi problems after updating their iPhone or iPad to iOS 13 – iOS 13.6.1.

 The issues being reported, include Wi-Fi not working, not being able to connect to a Wi-Fi network, Wi-Fi connection keeps dropping off intermittently or WiFi speed being extremely slow, getting an incorrect password prompt even though they seem to be entering the correct password, and Wi-Fi settings grayed out.

-How to Fix Wifi Issues in iOS 13 – iOS 13.5 Such as Wifi Not Working, Slow Wifi, Wifi Dropping Out
+How to Fix Wifi Issues in iOS 13 – iOS 13.6.1 on Your iPhone

 1. Restart Router